DerGuru/The-Resonant/New Chapters/Part3/P3-06_Elyras_Ritual_Planning.md

 As a team.

-And that proof, more than anything, would show Malvek—and themselves—that partnership was real.
+And that proof, more than anything, would show Malvek - and themselves - that partnership was real.

 One ritual at a time.